Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Yarramundi - Londonderry, placing the area among the bottom 25% of areas assessed nationally

-However, in the last two financial years, this figure has increased to 13.4 people per dwelling, indicating growing demand and tightening supply.
-The average construction value of development projects is $459,000, slightly above the regional average.
-This year alone, there have been $826,000 in commercial development approvals, suggesting a primary focus on residential development.
-Compared to Greater Sydney, Yarramundi - Londonderry has significantly reduced construction activity, at 70% below the regional average per person.
-This constrained new construction tends to reinforce demand and pricing for existing properties.
+However, this figure has increased to 13.4 people per dwelling in the past two financial years, indicating growing demand and decreasing supply.
+The average construction value of development projects is $459,000, which is slightly above the regional average.
+This year, $826,000 in commercial development approvals have been recorded, suggesting a predominant focus on residential development.
+Compared to Greater Sydney, Yarramundi - Londonderry has significantly lower construction activity, 70% below the regional average per person.
+This limited new construction typically increases demand and pricing for existing properties.

 Frequently Asked Questions - Development